YuukanOO/uniformcss.com/get-started/introduction/managing-file-size.md

 ## Reducing Size Further

 To reduce the file-size of your build even further, you can easily limit the number of variants or even disable unused CSS properties entirely.
-For more information on customizing your setup, visit the page on <a class="hover:underline" href="/get-started/configuration">configuration</a>.
+For more information on customizing your setup, visit the page on <a class="hover.underline" href="/get-started/configuration">configuration</a>.

 ```scss
 // Remove default properties